 The Babylonians came and destroyed the kingdom of Judah, killing its people or carrying them into captivity.
 Few remained, and for 70 years the land of Israel enjoyed its sabbaths, and was cleansed of Israel’s polluting behaviour.

-Some other Old Testament passages to think about on this subject are shown in the table below.
+Some other Old Testament passages that link spiritual pollution and the physical land are shown in the table below.

 |The body of an executed man must be buried||Deuteronomy 21:23||his body shall not remain all night upon the tree, but you shall bury him the same day, for a hanged man is accursed by God; you shall not defile your land which the LORD your God gives you for an inheritance.|